 Prime Agricultural Land is the land that is best suited for food, feed, forage, fiber, and oil seed crops.
 It may be cultivated land, pasture, woodland, or other land, but it is not existing urban and developed land or water areas.
 The soil qualities, growing season, and moisture supply are those needed for a well-managed soil to produce a sustained high yield of crops in an economic manner.
 Prime agricultural land produces the highest yields with minimal inputs of energy and economic resources.
 Frequently, prime farmland is based solely on U.S. Department of Agriculture soil classification data for traditional row crops.
-The County prohibits non-farm development of productive farmland and properties identified as farmland preservation areas are given a high level of zoning protection.
+The County collaborates with towns that adopt farmland preservation to limit non-farm development.